Blacas: Blacas d'Aulps family

 The first house of Blacas became extinct at the end of the 14th century, but its heiress, Philippa de Blacas, married around 1380 Rostang de Soleilhas (perhaps a relative in the male line) who then assumed the name and arms of Blacas.
 The present house of Blacas descends from them.

 Lords of the town of Aups, the family fought with the town from 1346 to 1712.
 Aups won the contest in the end, becoming a direct legal dependent of the French king.
-The Blacas family possessed the castles of Vérignon and of Aups as well as many other domains in the current district around Aups.
+The Blacas d'Aulps family possessed the castles of Vérignon and of Aups as well as many other domains in the current district around Aups.
 The most famous member of the family was Pierre-Louis de Blacas d'Aulps, Count and later 1st Duke of Blacas, Peer of France, a renowned antiquarian and minister to King Louis XVIII during the Bourbon Restoration and a fervent legitimist after 1830.

-The present chief of the name and arms is Casimir de Blacas d'Aulps, 7th Duke of Blacas (b.
+The present Head of the House and arms is Casimir Marie Bertrand Michel de Blacas d'Aulps, 7th Duke of Blacas, 7th Fürst von Aulps (b.
 1943).
+He is married to Caroline Marie-Hélène de Forton (b.
+1948) and has a son and two daughters.

 Duke of Blacas (1821)

 Duke of Blacas is a title in the Peerage of France.
 It was created by ordinance dated 30 April 1821 and Letters patent dated 11 September 1824 for Pierre-Louis de Blacas d'Aulps, only surviving son of Alexandre-Pierre de Blacas, Lord of Aulps, Vérignon, Fabrègues, etc., Knight of Saint-Louis (known as le marquis de Blacas).
 He was a member of the Government of the first Bourbon restoration from 13 May 1814 to 19 March 1815.
 The 1st Duke had been previously made an hereditary Peer (without specific rank) as early as 17 August 1815, and had been created Count of Blacas in the French Peerage by ordinance dated 31 August 1817, but having not been regulated by Letters patent, this previous comital title did not become hereditary.
 In 1830, he refused to recognize Louis-Philippe as King of the French and so lost his seat in the House of Peers.
-Later, he also received, by diploma dated 23 June 1838, the Austrian title of prince (Fürst von Blacas d'Aulps), hereditary in the male line (with the title of Count for cadet sons).
+Later, he also received, by diploma dated 23 June 1838, the Austrian title of prince (Fürst von Blacas d'Aulps), hereditary in the male line reserved only for the Head of the family (with the title of Count for cadet sons).